-Transthyretin amyloid cardiomyopathy (ATTR-CM) is a life-threatening, under-recognised, and underdiagnosed condition that mostly affects older adults1,2 and there could be one patient in every heart failure clinic3.
+Transthyretin amyloid cardiomyopathy (ATTR-CM) is a life-threatening, under-recognised, and underdiagnosed condition that mostly affects older adults.1,2

 Navigate the site to increase your understanding of the causes of the disease, signs and symptoms, diagnostic tools, and current and emerging treatment strategies, which can help to reduce the delay in the diagnosis and subsequent treatment of this ultimately fatal disease.